First Published: 6th of July, 2015 by Patrick Carpen.Last updated: October 17, 2023 at 15:57 pm

 Since Guyana is a melting pot of cultures and civilizations, superstitions are rife in Guyana.
 Descendants of the Indians, Africans, Europeans, Portuguese, Chinese, and even the Indigenous Amerindians have all brought their various superstitious beliefs with them to the land of many waters.
 And while the younger generation is less affected by these superstitions, they might have been a plague to the people of Guyana for centuries.

 I’m listing some of these Guyanese superstitions here for documentation and research purpose.
-But I would like to caution the reader that most, if not all, of these beliefs are unfounded and baseless, and, in my opinion, should not be taken seriously.
+But I would like to caution the reader that, in my opinion, most or all superstitions are just that – superstitions – and should not be taken seriously.

 Are you being limited by any of these Guyanese superstitions?
 If so, it’s time to free yourself!